1/72 scale SWORD model of the Grumman Bearcat

 The propeller had some flash so sand here.
 To fit the propeller a rod was fitted at the back to be received at the engine front.

 I opted for the nice Thailand Air Force Bearcat F8F-1.
-It has a dull metallic aluminium scheme for a Bearcat.
-The basic metal colour airbrushed was Revell Aqua 90 silber acryllic.
+It has a dull metallic aluminium scheme.
+The basic metal colour airbrushed was Revell Aqua 90 "silber" acrylic.
 This was also applied in the gear bays and so on.

 I found variations in the scheme.
 The rudder markings seen are often not